kuzzleio/kuzzle/doc/2/api/api-protocols/3-mqtt/index.md

 By default, the MQTT protocol listens to the `Kuzzle/request` MQTT topic (see [configuration](#configuration)) for requests to the [Kuzzle API](/core/2/api/essentials/connecting-to-kuzzle).

-It then forwards Kuzzle response to the `Kuzzle/response` MQTT topic, **and only to the client who made the initial request**.
+It then forwards Kuzzle responses to the `Kuzzle/response` MQTT topic, **and only to the client who made the initial request**.

-The order of responses is not guaranteed to be the same than the order of requests.
+The order of responses is not guaranteed to be the same as the order of the requests.
 To link a response to its original request, use the `requestId` attribute: the response will have the same `requestId` than the one provided in the request.

 Example using [MQTT Node module](https://www.npmjs.com/package/mqtt): _to use a CLI client, you will need to enable development mode.
 Please refer to [the dedicated section below](#development-mode) for instruction and examples_